Skip to main content

 • stability

-The game's stability is a mixed bag, with many players noting significant bugs and glitches that can disrupt gameplay, including hitbox errors and connectivity issues.
+The game's stability is a mixed bag, with many players noting significant bugs and glitches that can disrupt gameplay, such as hitbox errors and connectivity issues.
 While some appreciate the intentional glitches as part of the game's charm and aesthetic, others find them frustrating and detrimental to the overall experience.
-Overall, the game is still considered too unstable for a full release, with many recommending waiting for further updates before diving in.
+Overall, the game is still in early access, and while it shows potential, many reviewers recommend waiting for further optimizations before fully diving in.

 • “This game is a buggy, unstable mess.”